rosmed/rosmed.github.io/ismr2024/slicer-instructions.md

 ---
 Back to [Tutorial Home](index)

-Launch your robot and US in ROS2
+Launch your robot and US simulation in ROS2
 ---------------------

 Source ros and the workspace in the terminal and then launch the system bringup: